ogzamour/CryoSkywater130nm_CorrectedForNgspice/README.md

 .endl
 ```
+(To use pfet, delete '*' in front of the include statements)

-After this, to use the pdk at 77k, just change the .lib declaration in the ngspice files from tt to tt_77k!
+After this, to use the pdk at 77k, just change the .lib declaration in the ngspice simulation files from tt to tt_77k!

 #Running_NGSpice_Sims